 Walter Henry Cater

-Walter was born in 1895 at Ashford Middlesex, the only child of John and Lavinia Cater.
+Walter was born in 1895 at Ashford, Middlesex, the only child of John Cater and Lavinia Waite.
 In 1901 they lived in Chaucer Road, Ashford.
-John was a spirit merchant.
+John was a spirit merchant and hotel proprietor.

-Walter and his mother were living at Belleville, Tunbridge Wells by 1911.
+Walter and his mother lived at Belleville, Tunbridge Wells by 1911.
 The house is still one of the most prominent in the town, overlooking the Common.
 Lavinia was employed as housekeeper.
-Walter's father was living with his cousin Jane in London, working as a self-employed estate agent.
+Walter's father lived with his cousin Jane in London, working as a self-employed estate agent.

 Walter appears on Tunbridge Wells war memorial.
 So why is he also on the St Ives War Memorial?
 At some point his parents moved to St Ives, living in Bridge Street.
-His father returned to the licensed trade, mentioned in the Hunts Post for 5 October 1917 as the new licencee of the Golden Lion Hotel in St Ives.
+His father returned to the licensed trade, mentioned in the Hunts Post for 5 October 1917 as the new licensee of the Golden Lion Hotel in St Ives.
+Walter's parents clearly had aspirations for their son.
+He was educated at Ardingly College, a private school in Sussex with a strong tradition of training pupils for the Army.

 Do you have a photo of Walter, or any additional information?
 If so, please get in touch via the make contact page.